-- 4.3.1.
+- 4.3.
+Generation Facilities: Defined below (referred to as "applicable lines"), including but not limited to those that cross lands owned by federal, state, provincial, public, private, or tribal entities: - 4.3.1.
 Overhead transmission lines that (1) extend greater than one mile or 1.609 kilometers beyond the fenced area of the generating station switchyard to the point of interconnection with a Transmission Owner's Facility or (2) do not have a clear line of sight from the generating station switchyard fence to the point of interconnection with a Transmission Owner's Facility and are: - 4.3.1.1.
 Operated at 200kV or higher; or - 4.3.1.2.
-Operated below 200kV identified as an element of an IROL under NERC Standard FAC-014 by the Planning Coordinator; or - 4.3.1.3.
+Operated below 200kV and are identified by the Planning Coordinator or Transmission Planner, per its Planning Assessment of the Near-Term Transmission Planning Horizon as a Facility that if lost or degraded are expected to result in instances of instability, Cascading, or uncontrolled separation that adversely impacts the reliability of the Bulk Electric System for a planning event; or - 4.3.1.3.
 Operated below 200 kV identified as an element of a Major WECC Transfer Path in the Bulk Electric System by WECC. - 5.
-Effective Date\: See Implementation Plan - 6.
+Effective Date\: See BC Implementation Plan Establish and Communicate SOLs - 6.
 Background: This standard uses three types of requirements to provide layers of protection to prevent vegetation related outages that could lead to Cascading: - a) Performance-based defines a particular reliability objective or outcome to be achieved.
 In its simplest form, a results-based requirement has four components: who, under what conditions (if any), shall perform what action, to achieve what particular bulk power system performance result or outcome? - b) Risk-based preventive requirements to reduce the risks of failure to acceptable tolerance levels.
 A risk-based reliability requirement should be framed as: who, under what conditions (if any), shall perform what action, to achieve what particular result or outcome that reduces a stated risk to the reliability of the bulk power system? - c) Competency-based defines a minimum set of capabilities an entity needs to have to demonstrate it is able to perform its designated reliability functions.
 A competency-based reliability requirement should be framed as: who, under what conditions (if any), shall have what capability, to achieve what particular result or outcome to perform an action to achieve a result or outcome or to reduce a risk to the reliability of the bulk power system?